oracle-devrel/formula-ai-2022-hackathon/challenges/challenge2.md

 # Introduction
-This challenge is all about brining to life a concept that we started to explore.
-It's all to do with what should be the net level Replay Experience.
+This challenge is all about bringing to life a concept that we started to explore.
+It's has all to do with what should be the next level Replay Experience.
 Think about any events that generate 3 dimmensional data, and how those can be translated into impressive replays.
 Wheter it is for eSports, Live action sport events etc.

+We already have a working Swift/SwiftUI iPhone/iPad/Mac app, with a minimal user interface.
+The app connects to an Oracle Cloud API REST endpoint, where several individual F1 sessions are already recorded.

+The existing code could be found here (TO DO: LINK TO THE REPO)

 # Challenge
-In challenge 2 of this hackathon, we would like for you to tell us how UI should work to deliver the most immersive AR Replay experience.
+In challenge 2 of this hackathon, we would like for you to tell us how UX should work and look like to deliver the most immersive AR Replay experience.
-Anything goes... from pinching to zoom and rotate model to adding AI optimal path track goes.
+Anything goes... from pinching to zoom and rotate model to adding AI optimal path track.

 See wireframes below: